LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/41-MRK.md

 <sup>14</sup> And king Herod heard [of him]; (for his name was spread abroad:) and he said, That John the Baptist was risen from the dead, and therefore mighty works do shew forth themselves in him.
 <sup>15</sup> Others said, That it is Elias.
 And others said, That it is a prophet, or as one of the prophets.
 <sup>16</sup> But when Herod heard [thereof], he said, It is John, whom I beheaded: he is risen from the dead.
-<sup>17</sup> For Herod himself had sent forth and laid hold upon John, and bound him in prison for Herodias ’ sake, his brother Philip’s wife: for he had married her.
+<sup>17</sup> For Herod himself had sent forth and laid hold upon John, and bound him in prison for Herodias’ sake, his brother Philip’s wife: for he had married her.
 <sup>18</sup> For John had said unto Herod, It is not lawful for thee to have thy brother’s wife.
 <sup>19</sup> Therefore Herodias had a quarrel against him, and would have killed him; but she could not:
 <sup>20</sup> For Herod feared John, knowing that he was a just man and an holy, and observed him; and when he heard him, he did many things, and heard him gladly.